rriley513/pdb_tutorial/README.md

 ![Binary Tree Example](bintree.png)

 To run pdb, you use `-m pdb` before any other arguments, including the file name.
-You can still use command line arguments, and even use the -m flag again.
-(We will return to this later, once we use pdb more, with an example.)
+You can use other command line args as well!

 Let's try pdb with our tree traversal program:
 ~~~